v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex5_Power_Platform_admin_center.md

 13. Select **Save.** <br/>

 	**Note:** Trying to save this new environment record will result in an error message at the top of the window.
 This message indicates you need at least 1 Gb of database capacity, which is not available in your VM lab environment.

-Close the **New environment** window.
+14. Select **Cancel** to close the **New environment** window.

+15. An organization's data is critical to its success.
+Its data needs to be readily available for decision-making, but the data needs to be protected so that it isn't shared with audiences who shouldn't have access to it.
+To protect this data, you can use Power Apps to create and enforce data loss prevention (DLP) policies that define the consumer connectors that specific business data can be shared with.
+For example, an organization that uses Power Apps may not want the business data that's stored in SharePoint to be automatically published to its Twitter feed. <br/>

+	You can create DLP policies for the data used within the Power Platform module.
+In the next several steps, you'll walk through the New Policy wizard to see what information is captured in a DLP policy.
+You won't actually create a policy, but you'll experience the process and see what information makes up a Power Platform DLP policy. <br/>

+	In the **Power Platform admin center**, select **Policies** in the left-hand navigation pane, and then select **Data policies**.

+16. On the **Data policies** page, select **+New Policy** that appears at the top of the page.
+This initiates the New Policy wizard.

+17. On the **Name your policy** page, enter **Test** in the policy name field, and then select **Next**.

+18. On the **Assign connectors** page, the **Non-business** tab is displayed by default.
+Note there are 821 non-business connectors at the time of this writing.
+These connectors are for non-sensitive data.

+19. Select the **Business** tab.
+This tab displays existing connectors (there are none) for sensitive data.

+20. Select **Next**.

+21. On the **Custom connector patterns** page, you can create a list of rules to limit access to custom connectors (in order of priority).
+Select **Next**.

+22. On the **Define scope** page, you can define the environments that will be added to this policy.
+Do NOT select **Next**.
+Instead, select **Cancel** to cancel out of the New Policy wizard.

-14. Explore other areas of the **Power Platform admin center**, as desired.
+23. Explore other areas of the **Power Platform admin center**, as desired.

-15. When you are finished, close the **Power Platform admin center** tab in your browser.
+24. When you are finished, close the **Power Platform admin center** tab in your browser.

-16. In your browser, leave the **Power Apps** tab open for the next lab exercise.
+25. In your browser, leave the **Power Apps** tab open for the next lab exercise.